Being mindful of portion sizes without being overly preoccupied can help guide eating choices.

 Portion Sizes and Mindfulness

 Portion sizes can be incorporated into a mindfulness practice to help guide healthy eating.
-Being mindful of portion sizes without being overly preoccupied can help guide eating choices.
+Being mindful of portion sizes while focusing on high quality foods such as fruits and vegetables; milk, cheese and yogurt; beans, nuts and seeds; fish, lean meat, poultry and eggs; and healthy fats and oils can help guide eating choices.
 There are many tools to measure portion sizes and help balance variety, taste and health.
 Hand symbols, such as using one fist to represent one cup, can substitute for measuring cups and spoons as an easy method to compare and learn portion sizes.
 The MyPlate website from the U.S. Department of Agriculture also provides a comprehensive list of portion sizes for each food group and accompanying images.
-Together, portion sizes and mindfulness can support eating and enjoyment of a variety of foods in moderation in support of a healthy eating pattern.
+Together, portion sizes and mindfulness and a focus on high quality foods can support eating and enjoyment of a variety of foods in support of a healthy eating pattern.

 Teaching Children Mindful Eating